Discrimination against non-binary people: Australia

 The Sex Discrimination Act of 1984 did not explicitly protect non-binary people from discrimination until the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act of 2013, which prohibited any discrimination on the grounds of "gender identity" and "intersex status".
 This amendment also removed the use of "other" and "opposite sex" in exchange for broader terms like "different sex".

 In 2014, the Australian High Court legally recognized non-binary as a category for people to identify with on legal documents.
 After Norrie May-Welby made a request for a third gender identity on legal documents and was eventually denied, Norrie chose to take the matter up with Australia's Human Rights Commission and their Court of Appeal.
-After a four-year long legal battle beginning in 2010, Norrie finally won the case.
-From this and the legalizing of the matter in New South Wales, the Australian Capital Territory made the decision to pass a law that recognized non-binary identities.
+After a four-year-long legal battle beginning in 2010, Norrie finally won the case.
+From this and the legalizing of the matter in New South Wales, the Australian Capital Territory decided to pass a law that recognized non-binary identities.
 Several other states and territories followed suit afterward.

 Canada

-In 2002, the Northwest Territories was the first of Canada’s provinces to explicitly include gender identity as a protected group from discrimination under the law, followed by Manitoba in 2012.
+In 2002, the Northwest Territories was the first of Canada's provinces to explicitly include gender identity as a protected group from discrimination under the law, followed by Manitoba in 2012.
 By 2015, every Canadian province and territory had included similar changes to their discrimination laws.

 In 2017, Canada passed Bill C-16 which formally recognized non-binary gender people and granted them protection under the law towards discrimination on the grounds of "gender identity" and "gender expression."